Barn Name: “DIAMOND”

 2014 Gelding AMHR Currently Measures 33.00”

 Diamond is a Pale Palomino with white mane and tail.
-He got the name Diamond because of the small blaze on the end of his nose formed a nearly perfect diamond.
-It has stretched a bit and since then, but we still call him by his first given name.
-He is a stout horse with kind eye and sweet disposition.
-He is easy to manage and loves to get scratched.
-Diamond is currently scheduled for training this summer for cart and saddle.
-He’s a quick learner so we are confident that he will be ready very soon.
-He will be joined by his younger sister Gemma once she is ready for cart training.
-They will make great program horses with their willingness to follow your lead.
-A perfectly matched team for future fun!
+He was named Diamond because the small snip on the end of his nose formed a perfect little diamond.
+It has stretched out a bit since birth, but we still call him by his first given name.
+He is a stout horse with kind eye and gentle disposition.
+He is very easy to manage and loves people.
+Diamond is 'home grown' and is featured as one of our main program horses including 'Paint A Pony', cart pulling, attending local outdoor events, and entertaining our ranch visitors.
+This little guy does it all!
+Thank you for considering Diamond.